Zhutianyi7230/LaneMapNet/README.md

 # LaneMapNet
 The code implementation of LaneMapNet,  a unified end-to-end model designed for both HD Map Construction and Lane Network Recognization using a BEV perception framework.
+The project is based on mmdetection3d and MapTR.

 | Method | Backbone | 2D to BEV | Config | Checkpoint |
 | ------ | ------- |  -------- | -------- | -------- |